Clad3815/ai-function-helper/tests/api_responses.md

       "activities": [
         {
           "time": "10:00 AM",
-          "activity": "Visit the Tsukiji Outer Market",
+          "activity": "Visit the Sensoji Temple",
-          "description": "Discover the freshest seafood and explore the bustling atmosphere of this iconic market."
+          "description": "Explore the oldest temple in Tokyo and learn about its rich history and cultural significance."
         },
         {
-          "time": "1:00 PM",
+          "time": "2:00 PM",
-          "activity": "Lunch at a Michelin-starred restaurant",
+          "activity": "Explore the Akihabara Electronics District",
-          "description": "Indulge in a culinary masterpiece crafted by renowned chefs."
+          "description": "Browse the latest gadgets, anime merchandise, and technology-related shops in the heart of Tokyo's electronics hub."
         },
         {
-          "time": "3:00 PM",
+          "time": "6:00 PM",
-          "activity": "Explore the Sensoji Temple",
+          "activity": "Dinner at a Michelin-starred restaurant",
-          "description": "Immerse yourself in the rich history and cultural significance of this ancient Buddhist temple."
+          "description": "Indulge in a multi-course, high-end Japanese culinary experience."
         }
       ]
     },